 - Butter – is there anything butter doesn’t make better?
 I submit there is not.
 By rubbing it under and on top of the skin, the butter in this recipe will keep your turkey meat moist — especially that roast turkey breast — and will add richness and flavor.

 - Salt – salt is a flavor enhancer, and it is a necessary seasoning for roast turkey.
 HOWEVER!
 If your turkey has been brined, do not add salt!

 - Pepper – seasoning your turkey with pepper will add a little kick and additional depth of flavor.

 - Onion, Celery, and Carrots – these poultry roasting staples are the “aromatics” of the recipe.
 You’ll put these inside the turkey, and as it cooks they will help season and flavor the bird.

 How to roast a turkey:

-There are a couple different ways to cook your Thanksgiving turkey, whether you choose to smoke it (check out our recipe HERE), oven roast, deep fry, or another of the myriad options is up to you!
+There are a couple different ways to cook your Thanksgiving turkey, whether you choose to smoke it, oven roast, deep fry, or another of the myriad options is up to you!

 What temperature to roast a turkey?

 For both oven and electric roasting, you’ll want to cook your turkey at two different temperatures.

 - How to cook turkey in an electric roaster: preheat roaster to 450 degrees.
 Roast prepared turkey for 30 minutes.
 DO NOT OPEN LID!
 Simply turn the roaster down to 325 degrees thereafter.
 Roast for an additional 15 minutes per pound at 325 degrees.
 A 20-pound turkey will need about 4 ½ hours of roasting at the lower temperature.